arduino/docs-content/content/tutorials/generic/bootloader-reloading/sd-card-bootloader-reloading.md

 - Select **Tools > Serial Monitor** from the Arduino IDE menus.
 - Select "No line ending" from the dropdown menu near the bottom right corner of the **Serial Monitor** window.

-You should see some instructions for using the sketch in the **Serial Monitor** output field. <br />
+You should see some instructions for using the sketch in the **Serial Monitor** output field.
    This includes a menu of the boards supported by the sketch:
    ```text
    [...]